PARANIMO TERMS OF SERVICES

 (a) revert to individual Client accounts (where applicable); and

-(b) be retained or deleted in accordance with our Privacy Policy. data retention policy.
+(b) be retained or deleted in accordance with our Privacy Policy

 (a) branding and white-labelling options ;